slackapi/bolt-js/docs/_tutorials/migration_v2.md

 # Migrating to v2.x

 <div class="section-content">
-This guide will walk you through the process of updating your app from using `bolt@v1.x` to `bolt@2.x`.
+This guide will walk you through the process of updating your app from using `@slack/bolt@1.x` to `@slack/bolt@2.x`.
+There are a few changes you'll need to make but for most apps, these changes can be applied in 5 - 15 minutes.
 </div>

 ---